SteveBronder/scratch/design_docs/oscode/oscode_sundials.md

 4. Options for the ARDC solver
     - Order
     - tolerance(s)
+    - User supplied gradient functions (default Chebyshev methods)
 5. Options for solver
     - initial conditions for the ODE, $ x(t)  \frac{dx}{dt} $ evaluated at the start of the integration range
     - start of integration range
     - end of integration range
     - do_times timepoints at which dense output is to be produced.
 Must be sorted
     - Direction of integration
-    - order of ARDC approximation to be used
     - (local) relative tolerance
     - (local) absolute tolerance
     - initial stepsize suggestion (to be refined by the solver)

 The implimentation can utilize the ARKODE explicit runga kutta solver, but we will have to write an implementation of the ARDC solver.
-For a first implementation I think it would be fine to only have the 6th order ARDC solver already written in C++, then in another PR expose functions that allow the user to change the ARDC solvers order.
+The ARDC solver is currently only written in python, but will be ported to C for use in OSCODE.

 Tests and example code will be written for the airy and burst examples.